How To Get Out Of A Car Lease In Ontario

 This puts you somewhat at the mercy of the other party’s cooperation, so the process can be as complicated or easy as they are willing to be.
 However, you always have the option to cut all communication if they become too difficult about it.
 Once you reach an agreement with someone, the basic process for going through the lease transfer process, which was listed above, takes over.

-The process through these lease takeover businesses can take as little as a week, from start to finish, depending on how quickly you can seal the deal with an interested buyer.
+The process through these lease take-over businesses can take as little as a week, from start to finish, depending on how quickly you can seal the deal with an interested buyer.
 To avoid paying another month’s payment, start the process at the beginning of the month.
 This should give you enough time to complete the process before the next month’s payment.

-#2 — Think About Buying Out a Car Lease
+#2 — Buy Out Your Leased Car

 The first step is to call the lease company and explain that you are looking into buying out the car lease and how much it would cost.
 If you made a large down payment at the start of the lease, you would pay less to buy it out.
 You will also have to pay an early termination fee of around $200 to $500 plus the depreciation cost for the remaining lease term, which is used to help determine your monthly lease payments.
-If you buy it out, you do NOT have to pay any penalties for damage or exceeding the annual kilometre limit.
+If you buy it out, you do NOT have to pay any penalties for damage or for exceeding the annual kilometre limit.

 Next, consider taking out a loan to help afford the cost of buying the vehicle out of the lease.
 Find out what the loan would cost you.
 Then do some in-depth research into what the car might be worth on the resale market in your area based on the year, make, model, trim, kilometres, and options.
 You can use websites like AutoTrader, CarGurus, Kijiji, and Canadian Black Book to help with this research.